 It takes alert drivers approximately 2 seconds to see a roadway hazard and react to it.
 The more space a driver allows between his or her vehicle and the vehicle in front, the more time the driver has to see a hazard and react safely.

 Drivers need to consider the size and weight of their vehicles when judging a proper following distance.
 Larger and heavier vehicles need more distance to stop.
-For example, passenger cars may rely on the “2 second rule.”
-The Federal Motor Carrier Safety Administration, which regulates commercial trucks, says that truck drivers travelling at 40 mph need to allow 4 seconds between the typical tractor-trailer and the vehicle ahead.
+For example, passenger cars may rely on the “2-second rule.”
+The Federal Motor Carrier Safety Administration, which regulates commercial trucks, says that truck drivers traveling at 40 mph need to allow 4 seconds between the typical tractor-trailer and the vehicle ahead.
 “For speeds over 40 mph, you should leave one additional second,” the Federal Motor Carrier Safety Administration tells truck drivers.

 Keep in mind that the smallest passenger vehicles weigh about 2,500 pounds.
 Drivers of heavier passenger vehicles such as full-size SUVs and large pickup trucks should allow 3 to 4 seconds between their vehicles and the vehicle ahead.